 Coronavirus News & Resources

-Orders may be placed online via the MHLS Catalog 24/7 or by calling the library Monday – Saturday from 11 am – 4:30 pm.
-MHLS interlibrary requests and deliveries have resumed as of Monday June 22nd.
+Orders may be placed online via the MHLS Catalog 24/7, by calling the library, or by visiting one of our circulation desks during our regular business hours.
+MHLS interlibrary requests and deliveries resumed as of Monday June 22nd.
 Looking to browse the newest RHPL items virtually?
 Read a brief tutorial here.

-To pick up items, simply pull into the parking lot and call the library with your library barcode.
+To pick up items via contactless pick-up, simply pull into the parking lot and call the library at 845-758-3241 with your library barcode.
 Once a staff member places your item in the designated pick-up location, you may exit your car and pick it up.
 Please practice physical distancing.